Hasnayeen/fluent-facebook/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at searchimg.nehal@gmail.com.
+If you discover a security vulnerability within Laravel, please send an e-mail to Nehal Hasnayeen at searching.nehal@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License

-The `Fluent-facebook` is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The **Fluent-facebook** is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 ## Change log